It’s a really big decision.

 Setting: A 560-acre parkland site 3 miles from the city centre and a stone's throw from the Yorkshire Dales.

-Engagement & Strong Bonds: With such a low number of students, staff can get to know students better and students can form friendships more easily.
+Engagement and strong bonds: With such a low number of students, staff can get to know students better and students can form friendships more easily.

 Relaxing environment: Given its rural setting and low population, life is much more relaxing than in a major metropolis like Manchester.